-Other:

 Who was at Risk?

-Method of Physical Interv ention
+Method of Physical Intervention

 How was the pupil held?

+now was the pupil held:

+Name of hold

-Name of holdNumber of adults
+Number of adults

+• Number of addits

-Has the pupil been physically before? restrained
+Has the pupil been physically restrained

+before?

 Please indicate dates

 Outcome of Incident

 Was anybody Injured?

+Who was injured

-Who was injuredNature of injuries
+Nature of injuries

 Treatment required

 Follow up action

-Were other agencies contacted d?
+Were other agencies contacted?

+Medical Staff

+Pupilren's Services

-Medical Staff Pupilren's Services Education Safeguarding Police ] (LAC)
+Education Safeguarding (LAC)

+Police

 Parent/Carer informed

-Method of contactTimeDate
+Method of contact

+Time

+Date

-Debrief discussion with pupil If yes, please summarise disc indicate the pupil's views.
+Debrief discussion with pupil Yes / No

+If yes, please summarise discussions.
+Please indicate the pupil's views.

 If no, please explain why not.

-Yes / No
+in no, picase explain why not.

-Debrief discussion with staff Please list any actions require ed.
-Yes / No
+Debrief discussion with staff Yes / No

+Please list any actions required.

-Name of professional carrying a out roctroint
+Name of professional carrying out restraint

-and completing this form j out restraint
+and completing this form

 Designation and signature

 Head Teachers signature

+Date

 Date